bionet/ted.python/INSTALL.rst

 Obtaining the Latest Software
 -----------------------------
-The latest version of the Time Encoding and Decoding Toolbox can be downloaded from the Bionet Group's `code repository page
+The latest version of the Time Encoding and Decoding Toolkit can be downloaded from the Bionet Group's `code repository page
 <http://bionet.github.io/>`_.

 Prerequisites
 -------------

-The Python implementation of the Time Encoding and Decoding Toolbox requires that several software packages be present in order to be built and installed (older versions of these packages may work, but have not been tested):
+The Python implementation of the Time Encoding and Decoding Toolkit requires that several software packages be present in order to be built and installed (older versions of these packages may work, but have not been tested):